verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Huge fan of months that have the decency to begin on a monday.
 - [ ] My eyes hurt from staring at my computer all day.
 Time to unwind with 2 hours on my phone.
 - [ ] Stares like Fleabag into the camera but is a man.
+- [ ] what if i just extend my youth forever by doing one Master’s after the other? what then?